Echoshard/WaveformVideoMaker/README.md

 - When making images or videos ensure that it is the correct aspect ratio, 16/9 or 9/16 if that is chosen or else it will stretch the assets oddly.

 - It's using MoviePy isn't exactly fast but saves doing a frame every save.
+It usually takes about 3 times the length of the video to process. you can check it's progress in the console.

 - At this time I won't be adding too many new features.

-- Background videos must loop correctly or be longer then your
+- Background videos must loop correctly or be longer then your audio